 Arabella Proffer is an artist, author, and co-founder of the indie label Elephant Stone Records.
-Her loose narrative themes revolve around a fascination with punk rock, aristocrats, Renaissance fashion, the history of medicine, and biomorphic organisms.
+Her loose narrative themes revolve around a fascination with punk rock, aristocrats, surreal visions, the history of medicine, and biomorphic organisms.
 She delves into the her practice of oil painting tying together its relationships to anatomy, biology and emerging sciences.

 She attended Art Center College of Design in Pasadena, CA before receiving her BFA from California Institute of the Arts where she studied under artists such as John Mandel, Derek Boshier, Jim Shaw, and Suzan Pitt.
-Arabella’s work is in over 60 private collections, and she participates in solo and group exhibitions throughout North America as well as parts of Europe, the Middle East, and Australia.
+Arabella’s work is in over 60 private collections, and she participates in solo and group exhibitions throughout North America, Europe, the Middle East, and Australia.

-Her book The National Portrait Gallery of Kessa: The Art of Arabella Proffer was published in 2011 by Cooperative Press, and she was awarded an Ohio Arts Council grant in 2016, and an Akron Soul Train Fellowship in 2019.
-Her work has appeared in The Wall Street Journal, The Plain Dealer, GOOD Magazine, Hi-Fructose, Juxtapoz, The Harvard Gazette, Scene Magazine, Hektoen International Medical Journal, Creative Minds in Medicine, and more.
+Her book The National Portrait Gallery of Kessa: The Art of Arabella Proffer was published in 2011 by Cooperative Press.
+She was awarded an Ohio Arts Council grant in 2016, and an Akron Soul Train Fellowship in 2019.
+Her work has appeared in The Wall Street Journal, The Plain Dealer, GOOD Magazine, Hi-Fructose, Juxtapoz, The Harvard Gazette, Scene Magazine, Snob, Hektoen International Medical Journal, Creative Minds in Medicine, and more.

 Born in Ann Arbor, Michigan, and bred in Southern California, she and her husband live on the shores of Lake Erie in Cleveland, Ohio.